alexanderjessediaz/alexanderjessediaz-algolia-tam-assignment.github.io/README.md

-# Algolia Solution Architecture Assignment
+# Algolia TAM Assignment

-This is the hiring assignment for the SA Team at Algolia.
+This is the hiring assignment for the TAM Team at Algolia.
 It’s intended to mimic work you might do here, while giving us an understanding of your skills in:

 * Problem Solving
 * Coding